micha2el/fritz-dect/README.md

 * Fritz!Dect 500

 ## Getting started
 Copy `dect.config.example` to `dect.config` and adjust configuration variables to your needs.
 Be sure to insert correct username and password and AINs.
+Copy the configuration file to a location of your desire and adjust the header in `dect-data-retrieval.sh` and `dect-cron.sh` to match that directory.

 To create entries every 30 seconds create crontab entries like this:
 ```